mekkj98/LearnScrap/README.md

 # SCRAP AND SERVE

 ## Why
 I have created this project to enhance my web development skills.
 In this project, I scrapped N number of movies data from XYZ website and store them in the database also created a front end UI to show all those data.
-There is a total of three pages, one to show all the data with pagination, another to see the single entity and the last page to filter data from database using ajax
+There is a total of three pages, one to show all the data with pagination, another to see the single entity and the last page to filter data from database using ajax.

 ## Deployment Link